Postdoctoral Training Fellow in Computational Biology – Fröhlich lab

 - Leading and developing specific research projects

-- Developing and maintaining computational tools for the contextualization of ODE models
+- Developing and maintaining computational tools

 - Applying methods to biological data and interpreting results